toliva/ConnectivityContent/blog/997-expedia-connectivity-partner-hackathon.md

 [//]: # (Date: 2016-08-11)
 [//]: # (Category: hackathon)

-40+ futurists gathered in Prague to brainstorm, create and present their solutions to drive more bookings and revenue for hotels, using current and experimental APIs.
+40+ futurists gathered in Prague to brainstorm, create and present their solutions to drive more bookings and revenue for properties, using current and experimental APIs.

 The hackathon provided us direct feedback: nearly 50 actionable improvements.
 Our teams are busy converting these into working solutions to drive increased benefits to hoteliers and simplify adoption of our API's.